deepset-ai/haystack-tutorials/markdowns/03_finetune_a_reader.md

 ## Creating Training Data

 To start fine-tuning your Reader model, you need question answering data in the [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) format.
-One sample from this data should contain a question, a text answer, and the document in which this answer can be found.
+One sample from this data should contain a question, a text answer, and the document containing the answer.

 You can start generating your own training data using one of the two tools that we offer: